alexisakers/alternate-icons/README.md

     embed-alternate-icons
     ~~~

-    You now need to add the path to the Asset Catalog you've chosen at step *1* under "Input Files", e.g.:
+    You now need to add the path to the Asset Catalog you've created at step *1* under "Input Files", e.g.:

     ~~~
     $(SRCROOT)/Icons.xcassets